 The annual event offered opportunities for Clean Cities coordinators to meet one-on-one with Congressional leaders, brainstorm ideas for future initiatives, discuss projects and share successes.
 The main activities included a day-long educational seminar and educational meetings and briefings with federal policymakers.

 “The NAFTC’s partnership with the Clean Cities Program is an integral part of our success,” Ebron noted.
-“We value the resources Clean Cities coordinators and stakeholders provide, and it was a pleasure to meet with them at Energy Independence Days, especially to encourage their participation in the 2010 National AFV Day Odyssey.”
+“We value the resources Clean Cities coordinators and stakeholders provide, and it was a pleasure to meet with them at Energy Independence Days.”

 Energy Independence Days is a partnership between coalitions and industry supporters of the nearly 90 Clean Cities coalitions across the United States.
 Sponsor funds from the alternative fuels industry make it possible for dozens of Clean Cities coordinators to travel to Washington, D.C., receive briefings, exchange ideas and meet with Congressional members and staff.